microsoft/PowerApps-TestEngine/samples/pause/README.md

 # Overview

-Interact with the Power Apps Portal
+Pause the browser and open the Playwright Inspector inside the Power App

 ## Usage